CambridgeNuclear/SCONE/docs/Installation.rst

    > *Software Update*.

 #.
 Install `Xcode` from the App Store. `Xcode` contains crucial headers which are read
-   and interpreted when compiling software containing C / C++ languages.
+   and interpreted when compiling software containing C/C++ languages.
 Once installed, launch `Xcode` so that it can complete its initialisation.
 A dialog will be presented indicating which Simulator runtimes are built-in, and which Simulator runtimes you may download.
 Choose `Continue` to finish setting up `Xcode`.